AMPA Australian Museum of Performing Arts at Arts Centre Melbourne

 • Rare artefacts from the worlds of music, dance, theatre, opera, circus, and popular entertainment

 Until now, many of these treasures have lived behind the scenes.
-Soon, they’ll take centre stage.
+It’s time they take centre stage.

 A Love Letter to the Performing Arts

-Every exhibition at AMPA will be carefully curated to celebrate the art of performance.
+Every exhibition at AMPA is carefully curated to celebrate the art of performance.
 Expect storytelling at its finest – personal, playful, and powerful.

 Alongside Australia’s own gems, you’ll also find world-class exhibitions from international museums and galleries, making AMPA a destination for locals and visitors alike.